Eight iwi are tangata whenua in Te Tau Ihu:

 A statutory acknowledgment is legal recognition of the particular cultural, spiritual, historical and traditional association of an iwi with an identified statutory area.

 The Māori population has increased steadily in the last ten years.
 As at the 2013 Census there were 3,438 Māori in the Tasman District - a 12% increase since 2006.

-Kaumātua Archdeacon Andy Joseph provides the Mayor and Elected Members with support around tikanga Māori.
+As Kaumātua, Archdeacon Andy Joseph provides the Mayor and elected members with support around tikanga Māori at civic events.

 This statement outlines the steps we intend to take to foster Māori capacity to contribute to our decision-making processes during the current Long Term Plan.

 This brief history of iwi in the region is taken from The Tangata Whenua Tribes of Te Tau Ihu by Hilary and John Mitchell.

 Three of the eight tangata whenua iwi in Te Tau Ihu (Rangitane, Ngati Kuia and Ngati Apa) are of Kurahaupo waka origins; three (Ngati Toa, Ngati Koata and Ngati Rarua) descend from the Tainui waka; and two are from northern Taranaki (Ngati Tama of Tokomaru waka origins and Te Atiawa of Aotea or Kurahaupo descent).